thomaslevesque/Extensions.Caching.Extras/README.md

 `IMemoryCache` is registered as a singleton, which means it's shared by the whole application.
 So you need to be careful to avoid key collisions.
 Consider this scenario:
 - a `ProductManager` class uses product ids as cache keys for products
-- a `CustomerManager` class uses customer ids as cache keys for customers If a product and a customer have the same id (which can easily happen if you use integer ids) will have the same cache key.
-So you could end up retrieving a product when you try to get a customer from the cache!
+- a `CustomerManager` class uses customer ids as cache keys for customers.
+If a product and a customer have the same id (which can easily happen if you use integer ids), they will have the same cache key.
+So you could end up retrieving a product when you try to get a customer from the cache, or vice versa.

 A simple solution to this problem is to use a prefix for the cache key, for instance something like `$"Products/{id}"`.
 But it's tedious to add the prefix every time you